Strichartz inequalities for the Schr\"odinger equation with the full Laplacian on H-type groups: Introduction

-Our purpose is to show that the Schr\"{o}dinger equation related to the full Laplacian on H-type groups is also dispersive, using the Besov space $\dot{B}^\rho_{q,r}$.
+Our purpose is to show that the Schr\"{o}dinger equation related to the full Laplacian on H-type groups is also dispersive.
 In comparison with \cite{DH}, the full Laplacian does not have the homogeneous properties, which involves some technical difficulties.
-Furthermore, in H-type groups, only the Heisenberg groups have a one dimensional center.
-In this article we only consider the H-type groups whose center is bigger than one, which makes the issue becomes very complicated.
+Furthermore, in those groups, only the Heisenberg group has a one dimensional center.
+Let $p$ be the dimension of the center on H-type groups.
+In this paper, we only consider those groups with $p>1$, which makes the issue become very complicated.

 It is well-known that the solution of the non-homogeneous equation \eqref{schrodinger} is given by the sum $u=v+w$ where

 is the solution of \eqref{schrodinger} with $f=0$ and

 is the solution of \eqref{schrodinger} with $u_0=0$.